-The colorful small town of La Palma is known for its handcrafted objects made out of wood or Copinol Seeds.
+The colorful small town is known for its handcrafted objects made out of wood or Copinol Seeds.
 These crafts are made in numerous shops all over town and sold all over the country.

 The city is located at an elevation of about 1000 feet above sea level; therefore, it enjoys a colder mountainous climate almost the entire year.
-La Palma sits about 80 kilometers from San Salvador and about 10 kilometers from the Honduran border.
+La Palma is about 80 kilometers from San Salvador and about 10 kilometers from the Honduran border.